gamethis/BonkeyWonkers/exercise7/README.md

   This should be constrained to the [Major version](https://semver.org/) referenced in [Bonkey Containers File](./BonkeyContainers.yaml).
 - Print the version to terminal.
-- Save the Output to a variable called `version` that will be refrenced in future jobs.

 ## Exercise 7 complete